microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

   machines = "10.0.1.0:12401,10.0.2.0:12402,10.0.3.0:15000"
   dask_model = lgb.DaskLGBMRegressor(machines=machines)

-If you are running multiple Dask worker processes on any machine, be sure that there are multiple entries for that IP address, with different ports.
+If you are running multiple Dask worker processes on physical host in the cluster, be sure that there are multiple entries for that IP address, with different ports.
 For example, if you were running a cluster with ``nprocs=2`` (2 Dask worker processes per machine), you might open two additional ports on each of these hosts, then provide ``machines`` as follows.

 .. code:: python